-Seoul: North Korea destroying S Korean-owned golf course
+Seoul: North Korea destroying S. Korean-owned golf course

 North Korea has sought sanctions relief and other concessions from the United States and South Korea to revive its moribund economy.
 Some experts say its recent weapons testing activity was meant to perfect its missile technology and boost its leverage in future negotiations with its rivals.

-Besides the golf resort and floating hotel, South Korea owns other accommodation facilities in the resort such as spas, a culture center, karaoke rooms and a building used for reunions of Korean families separated by war.
+Besides the golf resort and floating hotel, South Korea owns other facilities in the resort such as spas, a culture center, accommodations, a duty free shop, karaoke rooms and a building used for reunions of Korean families separated by war.
 The fate of those facilities was unclear.

 The North’s state media reported Tuesday that a fire in the Diamond Mountain area over the weekend destroyed unspecified facilities and hundreds of hectares of forests.
 It said the blaze was put out on Sunday.